Welcome to our courses in Tuscan farmhouse cookery

 We have chosen periods when there is a great variety of local produce on which to base our cooking courses, avoiding, generally, the busy tourist season, when flights are more expensive and tourist destinations crowded.
 Please note, however, that we can organize tailor-made courses at other times of year for groups of 4-6 people.
 Find out by getting in touch!

 In early spring the sun is beginning to get warm and wild flowers spring up in the fields and woods: violets, primroses and the first poppies.
-During the courses you will be able to use fresh produce from the local farms and gardens: asparagus for a risotto, wild chives to combine with ricotta to make a delicious antipasto, various types of lettuce for salads and garnish.
+During the courses you will be able to use fresh produce from the local farms and gardens: asparagus with eggs and cheese or for a risotto, wild chives to combine with ricotta to make a delicious antipasto, various types of lettuce for salads and garnish.
 While Tuscan pecorino is available all the year, it is only now we can find marzolina, the exquisite fresh cheese produced when the sheep begin to eat the first tender shoots of spring grass.

 We can visit a famous wine-farm, visiting the gardens and cellars and sampling their world-famous wine which is matured in vast oak barrels.
 We may also visit a local honey-producer and taste the various honeys his bees produce from heather, acacia and sweet chestnut flowers.
-Franca can then teach you a recipe using one of these delicious honeys.
-She can make a keen tiramisu, too!

 This is Jenny, the owner of Rendola Riding, where people come to ride as well as cook.
 She is a language teacher and is also very knowledgeable about Tuscan traditions and culture.
 She is author of two books “Pietro’s Book”, a biography of a peasant farmer, and “Pietro’s Book of Recipes”.